good-idea/sane-shopify/README.md

 ## Working with the Cart

 This plugin does not manage orders or customer carts.
 You will need to use Shopify's storefront API (or another solution) to do this.
 But, the sanity documents will include all of the product & variant IDs you need.

+# Debugging

+If you are experiencing issues or errors, you can get detailed logging by setting the `DEBUG` variable - either as an environment variable (for webhooks & server-side) or as a localStorage variable.

+_Browser_: In your console, enter `window.localStorage.debug = 'sane-shopify:*'`
+_Server_: Set an environment variable in your script (if working locally), i.e. `DEBUG=sane-shopify:* yarn start`, or add a `DEBUG` environment variable to your hosting environment.

+_Scopes_:

+- `sane-shopify:fetching` outputs logs for all operations fetching source data from Shopify
+- `sane-shopify:patch` outputs logs for all sanity-related document patching
+- `sane-shopify:server` outputs logs for all server (webhook) logs
+- `sane-shopify:*` outputs all of the above

 # Alpha Changelog